-Kipper got a new book every night of Chanukah.
-Her favourite one was The Goldilocks Variations, by Allan and Jessica Ahlberg.
+My daughter Kipper is an avid reader.
+One of her all-time favourite books is The Goldilocks Variations, by Allan and Jessica Ahlberg.
 It starts off with a retelling of the traditional Goldilocks story and gets sillier and sillier.
 In the first story we learn that “Bears love buns” – especially warm, sweet, cinnamon buns with dried fruit.
 Then come the Bliim – strange alien beings who have their own words for the items familiar from the story.
 And “Bliim love boozls.”

 And so it is that in our house, buns with cinnamon and/or raisins have become known as boozls.
 And who doesn’t love a warm, sweet, raisin-y, cinnamon bun?
 Mmmmm.
 Boozls.

 Home made cinnamon buns

 I’d been playing with the idea of making some for a while, when I came across a quick, no-yeast cinnamon buns recipe at The Blissful Table blog.
 It didn’t have raisins, but that was easy enough to fix.
 Once I’d translated the recipe from American, and made a few more tweaks (because I can never leave a recipe alone), we were all set.